On a Theorem of Lov\'asz that $\hom(\cdot, H)$ Determines the Isomorphism Type of $H$: Introduction

 Theorem~\ref{thm:intro-gh-both-twin-free-k=0} is the special case of $k=0$ of the more general Theorem~\ref{thm:gh-main} which deals with $k$-labeled graphs.
 In Section~\ref{sec:Implications} we also determine the dimensions of the corresponding graph algebras in terms of the rank of the so-called connection tensors, introduced in~\cite{Cai-Govorov-2019}.
 These improve the corresponding theorems in~\cite{Lovasz-2006,Schrijver-2009,Regts-2013} as follows.

-From the main theorem (Theorem 2.2) of~\cite{Lovasz-2006} we generalize from positive vertex weights and real edge weights to arbitray weights.
+From the main theorem (Theorem 2.2) of~\cite{Lovasz-2006} we generalize from positive vertex weights and real edge weights to arbitrary weights.
 The main technique in~\cite{Lovasz-2006} is algebraic.
-The proof relies on notions of quantum graphs and structures built from them, and uses idempotent elements in the graph algebras.
-Similarly, from the isomorphism theorem in~\cite{Schrijver-2009} we generalize from unit vertex weights and complex edge weights to arbitray weights.
-Also we allow directed and undirected weighted graph $H$.
+The proof relies on the notion of quantum graphs and structures built from them, and uses idempotent elements in the graph algebras.
+Similarly, from the isomorphism theorem in~\cite{Schrijver-2009} we generalize from unit vertex weights and complex edge weights to arbitrary weights.
+The results in~\cite{Schrijver-2013} also deal with complex edge weights but unit vertex weights.
+Our results allow directed and undirected weighted graphs $H$.
 Theorem~\ref{thm:gh-main} also weakens the condition (\ref{hom-reqn-in-intro}) on $G$ to simple graphs (i.e., no multiedges or loops).
-Schrijver's proof technique is different from that of Lov\'asz~\cite{Lovasz-2006}, but is also algebraic and built on quantum graphs.
+Schrijver's proof technique~\cite{Schrijver-2009} is different from that of Lov\'asz~\cite{Lovasz-2006}, but is also algebraic and built on quantum graphs.
 He uses a Reynolds operator and the M\"obius transform (of a graph).
+Also in~\cite{Schrijver-2009,Schrijver-2013} the graphs $G$ may have multi-loops and multi-edges.
 The results of Lov\'asz~\cite{Lovasz-2006} and Schrijver~\cite{Schrijver-2009} are incomparable.
-While requiring all vertex weights positive is not unreasonable, it is nonetheless a severe restriction, and has been a technical obstacle to all existing proofs.
+While requiring all vertex weights to be positive is not unreasonable, it is nonetheless a severe restriction, and has been a technical obstacle to previous work.
 In Regts' thesis~\cite{Regts-2013}, multiple theorems were proved with the explicit requirement that all (nonempty) sums of vertex weights be nonzero, which circumvented this issue.
 In this paper, we allow arbitrary vertex weights with no assumptions.
 In particular, $H$ can have arbitrary complex vertex and edge weights.

-However, more than the explicit strengthening of the theorems, we believe the most innovative aspect of this work is that we found a direct elementary argument that bypassed various technical obstacles and unified all previously known versions.
+However, more than the explicit strengthening of the theorems, we believe the most noteworthy aspect of this work is that we found a direct elementary argument that bypassed various technical obstacles and unified all previously known versions.
 We can also show that the only restriction---$\bbF$ has characteristic $0$---cannot be removed, and thus our results are the most general extensions on graphs.
 We give counterexamples for fields of finite characteristic in Section~\ref{sec:counterexample}.

 This line of work has already led to significant applications in the graph limit literature, such as on quasi-random graphs~\cite{Lovasz-Sos-2008}.
 In~\cite{Lovasz-Szegedy-2009} Lov\'asz and B.~Szegedy also studied these graph algebras where ``contractors'' and ``connectors'' are used.
 In our treatment these ``contractors'' and ``connectors'' can also be constructed with simple graphs.